MDHSRobotics/MaterBotV2/README.md

 see [Understanding MaterBot](https://github.com/MDHSRobotics/TeamWiki/wiki/Understanding%20MaterBot) for more information

 ###Typical Use
-Typically, this project would be duplicated for each season. see the [Duplicating a Repository](https://help.github.com/articles/duplicating-a-repository/) guide from GitHub
+Typically, this project would be duplicated for each season.
+See the [Duplicating a Repository](https://help.github.com/articles/duplicating-a-repository/) guide from GitHub

 ###Backlog